All Episodes

 Kellyanne.

-That that's that's beyond reproach.
+That's beyond reproach.

-But what the media are trying to do here is make this a fight between Donald Trump and the Khan family when it's really a fight about about Trump versus Hillary Clinton on defeating radical Islamic terrorism.
+But what the media are trying to do here is make this a fight between Donald Trump and the Khan family when it's really a fight about Trump versus Hillary Clinton on defeating radical Islamic terrorism.

 What happened on Thursday night?